nextstrain/docs.nextstrain.org/README.md

 ### How we use submodules to source documents from other repositories

-1. Make sure you are on the latest `migrate` branch: `git clone https://github.com/nextstrain/docs.nextstrain.org.git && cd docs.nextstrain.org && git checkout migrate`
+1. Make sure you have the latest version of this repository checked out: `git clone https://github.com/nextstrain/docs.nextstrain.org.git && cd docs.nextstrain.org`
 2. Fetch any existing submodules `submodule update --init --recursive`
 3. Change to the `src` directory and add the submodule for the repository from which you would like to include document(s), e.g. `cd src && git submodule add https://github.com/nextstrain/augur.git`
 4. Add the submodule to `readthedocs.yml`, e.g.: